Tuesday Night Racing

 Second Tuesday – Pursuit Night

 It’ll be you against the clock to see how good you really are!
 Pursuit Night is open for all categories of riders (including D/Beginner riders).
-Race distances will vary, and will include 500m, 1k, 2k, and 3k TT’s and pursuits.
+Race distances will vary, and will include 1.5Lap TT, 3Lap TT, 6Lap IP, 9Lap IP, and 12Lap IP along with a team event.
+Three races possible per Tuesday.
+Each racer can do one TT, one IP, and team event per night.
+Race age and category decide distance.
+Racers within two years of an age group can choose a distance.
 Take your shot at our track records!

 Third Tuesday – Women’s, Master’s & Beginner’s Massed Start Racing